No. 6 Nebraska Cornhuskers (#24/#25)

 On Sunday, March 3, in Lincoln, Moore and Williams led the Huskers to a third contest with a conference title on the line, as Nebraska hosted No. 7 Penn State at the Devaney Center.
 NU dropped an 82-67 decision to the Lady Lions, missing out on a share of the 2013 Big Ten regular-season crown.

-Senior All-America candidate Lindsey Moore is expected to make the 132nd consecutive start of her career when the Huskers open NCAA Norfolk Regional play against Duke Sunday.
-She made her first career start against another North Carolina team - Davidson - on Nov.
+Senior All-America candidate Lindsey Moore is expected to make the 130th consecutive start of her career when the Huskers open NCAA Tournament play against Chattanooga Saturday.
+She made her first career start against another Southern Conference team - Davidson - on Nov.
 13, 2009.

 Moore, a 5-9 point guard from Covington, Wash., has started every game of her career since leading the Huskers to a perfect 29-0 regular-season record and the Big 12 title as a freshman in 2009-10.

-Moore owns a 94-37 record as Nebraska’s starting point guard and has guided the Huskers to three NCAA Tournaments and the first two Sweet Sixteens in school history.
-Her 94 wins as a starter are the most by any player in school history, surpassing 2010 All-American Kelsey Griffin’s 91 in 127 starts over five years.
-Moore will be starting and playing in her seventh NCAA Tournament game, the most of any Husker in history.
+Moore owns a 92-37 record as Nebraska’s starting point guard and has guided the Huskers to a pair of NCAA Tournaments.
+Her 92 wins as a starter are the most by any player in school history, surpassing 2010 All-American Kelsey Griffin’s 91 in 127 starts over five years.

 Meggan Yedsena (1991-94) established the Nebraska record for consecutive career starts, after taking the court for tip-off in all 120 games in her outstanding four-year career from 1990-91 through 1993-94.
 Yedsena is the only Husker in history to start every game of a four-year career.